inspired/TA-cisco_ios/README.md

 Cisco Networks Add-on includes the following new features:

-- Moved a few extractions to transforms.conf.
-- Added extraction for SEC_LOGIN-1-QUIET_MODE_ON
-- Regex routing contributions from seismiccollission
-- product field lookup now done based on presence of fields.
-This results in WLC or IOS as the two possible products

 ##### Fixed issues

 Version 2.2.2 of the Cisco Networks Add-on fixes the following issues:

 - Transform corrected in case of missing reported_hostname.
 General field extraction also edited.
+- EVAL searchmatch action lookup not working correctly due to conflict with vendor_action lookup.
+Will need to be fixed by moving all the searchmatches to vendor_action_lookup

 ##### Known issues

 Version 2.2.2 of the Cisco Networks Add-on has the following known issues:

-- EVAL searchmatch action lookup not working correctly due to conflict with vendor_action lookup.
-Will need to be fixed by moving all the searchmatches to vendor_action_lookup
+- None known

 ##### Third-party software attributions